vardaro/pivotrade/README.md

 ## Getting Started

 Here is an example implementation of a classic Simple Moving Average (SMA) crossover strategy trading on the S&P ETF.
 A strategy that involves:
 - Buying <strong>N</strong> shares of a security when it's 20 day moving average crosses above its 50 day moving average.
+Set a stop loss at 10% below it's long entry price.

 - Selling <strong>N</strong> shares of a security when its 20 day average falls below the 50 day average.